tipishev/python_debugging_workshop/README.md

 ### Walking

 Having a broom helped, but now we hit a different error and can use a debugger.
-There are a few ways to start a debugger, depending on how much control you have over soure code.
+There are a few ways to start a debugger, depending on how much control you have over the source code.
+Here we are in full control, so let's put a hadcoded breakpoint, right before entering the main corridor.

-* hardcoded breakpoint in code
-  - `import *db; *db.set_trace()` where `*db` is your favourite debug
-*

 _type `import pdb; pdb.set_trace()` right above `player = main_corridor(player)`_

 You don't have to worry about `ImportError`: `pdb` is in the standard library.

-Now, when we run `play.py` we are greeted by the Pdb prompt.

 ```bash
 ./play.py
 ```

+Now, when we run `play.py` we are greeted by the Pdb prompt.
-Debugger stops the program right after the `set_trace()` line and politely asks us what to do next.
+Debugger becomes our Dungeon Master, stops the program right after the breakpoint and politely asks us what to do next.

-For example we can just `quit` the debugger with `q`
+First of all, we can just `quit` the debugger with `q`

 _do that_